What is a HEPA Air Purifier?

 - If you want to remove smoke odors and other common household odors that have long been lurking in your homes.

 - Found yourself in any of these situations?
-You should really think of buying one.
+You should really think about buying one.

 However, there are some customer concerns about having a HEPA air purifier.
 Some of the machines have gaseous by-products that can be hazardous to your health.
-In addition, most customers are complaining about the level of noise, the frequency and expense of changing the filters, electrical energy consumption and visual appeal.
+In addition, most customers are complaining about the level of noise, the frequency, and the expense of changing the filters, electrical energy consumption, and visual appeal.